Write an EyeNet Ophthalmic Pearls Article

 Instructions: To get started, you need only a few things: 1) a topic, 2) [medical students and residents only] a faculty advisor to review your manuscript and add his/her pearls from clinical experience, and 3) the Ophthalmic Pearls Writers Guidelines (PDF).

-Before you start writing, email email@example.com with your proposed topic.
-After your topic is approved, you will submit a one- or two-paragraph summary of the concept and why it's important, a brief outline inclusive of citations and accompanied by at least one image.
+Before you start writing, email firstname.lastname@example.org with your proposed topic.
+After your topic is approved, you will submit a one- or two-paragraph summary of the concept and why it's important, a brief outline inclusive of citations, and at least one image.
 The medical editor will review this initial submission.
 With his approval, you may begin work on the manuscript.
-After you complete the manuscript, use the Pearls Checklist (PDF) to ensure that all key requirements have been met and important details included.
+Before submitting the manuscript, use the Pearls Checklist (PDF) to ensure that all key requirements have been met and important details included.